Don Beyer: Early life and education

 Beyer was born in the Free Territory of Trieste, the son of a U.S. Army officer, Donald Sternoff Beyer Sr., and his wife, Nancy McDonald.
 His grandmother Clara Mortenson Beyer was a pioneer in labor economics and workers' rights, and worked in the United States Department of Labor under Frances Perkins during the New Deal era.
 His grandfather Otto S. Beyer Jr. was Chairman of the National Mediation Board.
 The oldest of six children, he was raised in Washington, D.C., where his grandparents lived.

 In 1968, he graduated from Gonzaga College High School, where he was salutatorian of his class; in 1972 he graduated Phi Beta Kappa from Williams College, magna cum laude, in economics.
 Beyer was a Presidential Scholar in 1968 and a National Merit Scholarship winner.
 He graduated from a winter Outward Bound course at Dartmouth College in January 1971 and attended Wellesley College that year as part of the "12 College Exchange" program.

 In 2022, during his congressional career, Beyer enrolled at George Mason University in pursuit of a master's degree in computer science with a concentration in machine learning, taking one evening course per semester.
 He told The Washington Post in December 2022 that he was taking required undergraduate courses before he started graduate coursework, which he expected to begin by 2024.

 Business career

-After college, Beyer began working at the Volvo dealership his father had purchased in 1973.
+After college, Beyer worked at the Volvo dealership his father purchased in 1973.
 In 1986, he and his brother Michael bought the business from their parents and as the Beyer Automotive Group, the business expanded to nine dealerships, including the Volvo, Land Rover, Kia, Volkswagen, Mazda, and Subaru brands.
 Beyer sold his share of the dealerships to his brother in 2019.
-Beyer is a past chairman of the National Volvo Retailer Advisory Board.
+Beyer is a former chairman of the National Volvo Retailer Advisory Board.
 In 2006, he chaired the American International Automobile Dealers Association.